Beware of the 13th Steppers (Thirteenth Step)

-Recently I was doing some research for an article and I came across the term “thirteenth-stepping” on quite a few web sites.
+Recently I was doing some research for an article and I came across the term “thirteenth-stepping” or “13th stepping”on quite a few web sites.

 Never having heard of it before, my interest was piqued: What is this lesser-known step and what exactly does it mean?

 Simply put, the 13th Step is a colloquial term for when a 12-Step old-timer hits on a group newcomer with less than a year of sobriety.
 It can be for a variety of reasons — emotional, financial, physical – but either way, it’s someone in a position of power trying to take advantage of someone who is weaker.

 Despite what you may think, these predators aren’t just limited to men – all sexes and gender preferences can fall into this category.
 And, unfortunately, AA meetings give these perpetrators the perfect opportunity to work their disgusting magic.

 Think about it; newbies in recovery are the ideal “fresh meat” for predators.
 They’re vulnerable and lonely.
 Their self-esteem is low and the boundaries they’ve established aren’t very strong.
 Thirteen-steppers know this and prey on these easy targets for their own personal gain.
 They’ll cozy up with the newcomer at each meeting, offer a shoulder to cry on and say they just want to help.
 Because they’ve been around the block once or twice, these individuals already know all the right things to say and all the right moves to make.

 It’s all too easy, then, to get sucked in.
 Sadly, many newbies find themselves romantically involved with a 13th stepper during their first few months of recovery.

 This can be detrimental to recovery for several reasons.
 First, staying sober needs to be one’s top priority, and those in recovery are strongly advised to refrain from entering into a sexual relationship for the first year.